isomerpages/moe-zhenghuasec/pages/2026 Secondary 1 Registration Exercise.md

 <p><strong>4.
 Appeal for transfer to Zhenghua Secondary School &nbsp;&nbsp;&nbsp;&nbsp;</strong>
 </p>
 <p>Dear parent and student, please note that we can only accept students
-whose PSLE score meet the cut-off points of our school. <strong>Please kindly note that only shortlisted students will be notified.</strong>
+whose PSLE score meet the cut-off points of our school (refer to announcement page of our school website). <strong>Please kindly note that only shortlisted students will be notified.</strong>
 </p>
 <p>Please refer to the form <a href="https://go.gov.sg/appeal-zss" rel="noopener noreferrer nofollow" target="_blank">here.</a> &nbsp;&nbsp; <strong>&nbsp;&nbsp;&nbsp;&nbsp;</strong>
 </p>